 Recommendation:

-Adopt a dual strategy of “de-marketing” for saturated areas and “value-first” marketing for emerging regions.
+Adopt a dual strategy of de-marketing for saturated areas and value-first marketing for emerging regions.
 For legacy cities, the goal should be to manage demand and attract a higher-spending, lower-impact visitor.

 For emerging towns, the marketing message must be carefully calibrated to attract the right visitor—one whose values align with the destination’s long-term preservation goals.